Pay, continuous Service

 If you need help determining the relevant continuous service dates for a new employee please contact us.

 Who are SEE?
-We are a small team of Human Resources & Organisational Development consultants.
+We are a small team of Employment & Organisational Development consultants.
 We work across the public sector in the south east of England.
 Our organisation is not-for-profit so we are continually re-investing in the services and products we offer.
 We work with small and medium sized organisations and across the public sector in the south east of England.